 - Modern IoT security solutions

 With the right technologies, design, and maintenance, you can be confident in your IoT application’s security—whether you’re building smart cars, baby monitors, pacemakers, tracking devices, farm equipment, or something no one’s ever seen before.

 We’re going to get into some of the infrastructure and technology decisions that help keep your application secure, but first, let’s look at the inherent vulnerabilities with IoT devices.

 Internet-enabled devices pose a number of security challenges.
 But while the Internet of Things has brought connectivity to new devices, the general cybersecurity issues aren’t really new.
 We’ve been dealing with hackers for as long as we’ve enjoyed the benefits of the Internet.

 Passwords are one of the first lines of defense against hacking attempts.
-But if your password isn’t strong enough, your device isn’t secure enough.
-Most default passwords aren’t relatively weak—because they’re intended to be changed—and in some cases they may be publicly accessible or stored in the application’s source code.
+But if your password isn’t strong, your device isn’t secure.
+Most default passwords are relatively weak—because they’re intended to be changed—and in some cases they may be publicly accessible or stored in the application’s source code.
 (That’s extremely risky.)

 End users may also set the password to something that’s easy to remember.
 But if it’s easy to remember, it’s probably easy to penetrate.

 Many IoT devices have little or no authentication at all.
 Even if there’s no important data stored on the device itself, a vulnerable IoT device can be a gateway to an entire network, or it can be assimilated into a botnet, where hackers can use its processing power to distribute malware and distributed denial of service (DDoS) attacks.

 [Insert image representing a botnet sending requests to a server]

 Weak authentication is a serious IoT security concern.
 Manufacturers can help make authentication more secure by requiring multiple steps, using strong default passwords, and setting parameters that lead to secure user-generated passwords.